Datasilk/Core/README.md

 #### An MVC Framework for ASP.NET Core
 Datasilk Core is an ultra-fast, light-weight alternative to ASP.NET Core MVC 5 that supports HTML scaffolding and simple web services.

-Instead of managing a complex ASP.NET Core web application and all of its configuration, simply include this framework within your own ASP.NET Core Web Application project, follow the installation instructions below, and start building your website!
+Instead of managing a complex ASP.NET Core web application and all of its configuration, simply include this framework within your own ASP.NET Core Web Application project and start building your website!

 ## Installation